srijith-reddy/srijith-reddy/README.md

 ---

-I’m a data scientist and aspiring ML/AI engineer passionate about **machine learning for finance, AI agents, and generative intelligence**.
+I’m a data scientist and aspiring ML/AI engineer passionate about **AI agents and generative intelligence**.

 ---